quchen/amoeba/README.md

 Amœba
 ======

-Amœba is a program for setting up a decentralized network.
+Amœba is a program for setting up a distributed network.
 The name comes from the hope that eventually, the network will be so robust that you can poke any of its parts without endangering its overall integrity.